 What is a euphemism?

 A euphemism is a polite word or expression used to substitute a more expressive or direct one to avoid being distasteful or offensive.

 The importance of using common euphemisms in EnglishEuphemisms can be particularly useful when we are speaking about a subject that can create awkward moments with others and when dealing with children.
 They can be used to shelter children from adult subjects, to avoid hurting loved ones by being harsh, and to avoid politically incorrect wording in public.
+Additionally, they can also be employed to soften the impact of negative information, convey sensitivity or respect, or maintain social harmony.
 Polite sentences and political correctness are therefore both filled with euphemistic phrasings.

 Techniques for creating euphemisms in English

 Not all euphemisms are created the same way.
 There are many different methods used in everyday life as well as other areas of life to soften a rude statement.